DanielKrawisz/Entropy/Pow.co FAQ.md

 At PoW.co, you would expect to see at least some ideas that are not relevant at all.
 However you would also expect to find the best idea much more quickly and easily than on reddit or Facebook or another one of those networks where the whole point is to manipulate you.

-## Why is a handicap an honest signal of fitness?

-Handicaps are honest because they demonstrate cost.
-Boost gives content the ability to signal fitness.
-There is no other upvoting system or marketing that has this honest indicator.

-Some sites have up/down voting systems.
-In the past, sites have eliminated the downvoting features and eradicated honest feedback.
-With Boost it is costly to manipulate data.

-Here is a more detailed explanation on how incentives are aligned via the Handicap Principle:

-A candidate (or in our case content) who wants to signal fitness using a handicap must choose how much cost to demonstrate given his limited resources.
-The candidate/content, and must weigh the benefit of a greater signal against the benefit that is losthe loses by using those resources in other ways.

-At a given level of signal, a more fit candidate faces a better trade-off from a bigger signal than a less-fit candidate.
-The more fit candidate can both more easily bear the cost and will gain more from the extra attention he will receive from evaluators.
-Exposure via boost could be deadly for content; it invites more shrewd evaluators.
-As a result, more fit candidates optimize at higher levels of signal than less-fit candidates.
-Handicaps are honest because they make deception unprofitable.

 ## What about someone who lies to look better even though it’s against his own interest?

 TL;DR- Lies always go against the liar's interest, if they can be exposed for lying.
 Boost makes it easier for liars to be found out.